Where Are We? The 4 Stages of Business EvolutionMay 17, 2022

 Your one true goal here is to survive until you find product-market-fit.

 - Finding a pathway to recurring revenue, revenue levers, cashflow

-- Naming who we are, who we want to be (culture)
+- Identifying who we are and who we want to be (culture)

 - Getting a minimum viable product in service to continue testing and improving